rakaur/groupthink/README.md

 to set `POSTGRES_PASSWORD` in `.env` for initial setup of the database container.
 See `.env-example`.

+The file `db/seeds.rb` contains data essential for a brand new database to function properly (that the app assumes is always there, essentially).
+Seed data will always load for production.
+For development, the data modeled within `tests/fixtures/` can be loaded into the development database by running:

+  `$ rails db:fixtures:load`

+This is the data I use for development, and it is designed with both development and testing in mind.

 ### Database

 In lieu of CLI flags, Rails uses `RAILS_ENV` to determine the current